JacobCuke/serialization-assignment/README.md

 See commit: `93ea94b7473ca9ecf1bf89b04a3e438b4a10b811`

 Not only does this refactoring make the code shorter, more organized and easier to read, but it allows us to add on additional functionaility much more easily.
-After this refactoring, code to allow the user to choose between JSON and XML serialization needs to be added.
+After this refactoring, code to allow the user to choose between JSON and XML serialization needed to be added.
 If we had not done this refactoring, this code would have had to be added 5 seperate times in each of the `sendObjectX()` functions.
 Now, this code need only be added once into the `sendObject` method.